-“Barbecue at its most basic is the alchemy of wood, smoke and meat, and there is no doubt the fuel used can dramatically affect the flavour of your final offering.
-Hardwood cells contain lignin, which is the main reason smoked food tastes so goo.
-When heated, this lignin breaks down, producing new volatile chemicals that are responsible for the sweet and aromatic flavour that the smoke imparts…” — Richard H Turner, Foodism, Issue 11
+“Barbecue at its most basic is the alchemy of wood, smoke, and meat, and there is no doubt the fuel used can dramatically affect the flavor of your final offering.
+Hardwood cells contain lignin, which is the main reason smoked food tastes so good.
+When heated, this lignin breaks down, producing new volatile chemicals that are responsible for the sweet and aromatic flavor that the smoke imparts…” — Richard H Turner, Foodism, Issue 11

 Now you understand why corn on the cob roasted in the husk over a wood fire makes gas grilled corn on the cob taste like a cheap knock-off.

 But most people don’t want to wait several hours for a bonfire to turn into coals one can grill over.
 Certainly many aren’t even allowed the luxury of a place to build a wood fire.
 That’s impossible on a high rise balcony and inside many cities and developments.
 But you need not go without until your next camping trip in the wilds.